 Which conversation should James pursue?
 How vigorously should he press his point?
 What are the potential outcomes of this conversation?

 For what price would you write the bid?
 Remember, you want to win the bid.
 You also want to make money.

-What are the pros and cons of each of LSI's four initiatives/behaviors to rewrite the rules of the bidding environment?
+What are the pros and cons of each of LSI’s four initiatives to rewrite the rules of the bidding environment?
 Why would LSI take small-dollar or zero-margin orders?

-Imagine you are in James chair.
+Imagine you are in James’s chair.
 Script your conversation.
 Consider the following:

 How would you begin?

-What evidence would you use to support your discussion to more powerfully and convincingly make your point?
+What evidence would you use to support your discussion and make your point more powerfully and convincingly?